(Full time) 2023 start

 Studying abroad is a unique opportunity to travel further afield whilst gaining invaluable skills and experience that could enhance your future employability and career prospects too.

-Find out more about Study Abroad in the School of Civil Engineering.
+Find out more about Study Abroad.

 Work placements